yyyjoe/neural-collaborative-filtering/README.md

 ## Dataset
-[The Movielens Latest Datasets](https://grouplens.org/datasets/movielens/latest/) is used to test the repo.
+[The Movielens 1M Datasets](https://grouplens.org/datasets/movielens/1m/) is used to test the repo.

 ## Movie Poster Embeddings
 We scrape the movie poster images from IMDB website and use Resnet152 (pretrained on ImageNet) to obtain our movie poster embedding features.
-The correspondence movieId to imdbId is in the file links.csv. (or you can just download the embeddings with  `download.py`)
+The correspondence movieId to imdbId is in the file links.csv. (or you can just download the embeddings with  `download.py`)

 ## How to run
 - Clone this repository: